baltimore-sun-data/maryland-2018-governor-precinct-map/readme.md

 **Have questions or contributions?** Send us a [pull request](https://github.com/baltimore-sun-data/maryland-2018-governor-precinct-map/pulls) or contact us on Twitter [@baltsundata](https://twitter.com/baltsundata) or via [email](mailto:czhang@baltsun.com).
 You can also fork your own copy of this repo to your own account.

 ## References / Inspiration
 ["California's most detailed election result map EVER"](https://github.com/datadesk/california-2016-election-precinct-maps) by the Los Angeles Times Data Viz team.
-Story by Jon Schleuss, Joe Fox and Priya Krishnakumar [here](http://www.latimes.com/projects/la-pol-ca-california-neighborhood-election-results/).
+[Story](http://www.latimes.com/projects/la-pol-ca-california-neighborhood-election-results/) by Jon Schleuss, Joe Fox and Priya Krishnakumar.

 ["There Are Many Ways to Map Election Results.
 We've Tried Most of Them."](https://www.nytimes.com/interactive/2016/11/01/upshot/many-ways-to-map-election-results.html) by Alicia Parlapiano at the *New York Times*.